workflows-sh/do-k8s-cdktf/Command.md

 - **DO_STG_POSTGRES_CONFIG**
 - **DO_PRD_POSTGRES_CONFIG**

-In this case the redis clustre config string has the following format.
+In this case the redis cluster config string has the following format.

 ```
 [